 If your child has a meltdown, the most important thing is to try to stay calm and keep them safe.

-If you're worried your child might hurt themselves, try to hold them to keep them safe.
+If you're worried your child might hurt themselves or others, try to hold them to keep them safe.

-It's not always possible to prevent meltdowns, but there are some things you can do that may help.
+It's not always possible to prevent meltdowns, but there are some things you can do that may help at an early stage.

 - letting your child wear headphones to listen to calming music